Why a Healthy Ego Is A Good Thing [7 Benefits]

 Why A Healthy Ego is a Good Thing

 Often associated with the sense of self, plays a crucial role in shaping our thoughts, behaviors, and interactions.
-While an excessive one can lead to negative consequences, a balanced and healthy ego is important for several reasons in life:
+While an excessive one can lead to negative consequences, a balanced and healthy self-concept is important for several reasons in life:

 1. Identity and Self-Understanding: